quantifyrisk-shreya12/quantifyrisk-shreya12/README.md

 ---

 Welcome to my GitHub!
 I'm a data scientist and aspiring risk advisor with a strong foundation in statistics, finance, and machine learning.
-My experience spans banking, insurance, and energy trading sectors, where I have built end-to-end solutions in **credit risk**, **fraud detection**, **semantic search**, and **trading dashboard automation**.
+My experience spans banking, insurance, and energy trading sectors, where I have built industry-level solutions in **credit risk**, **fraud detection**, **semantic search**, and **trading dashboard automation**.

 ---